spleenboy/pallium-cms/README.md

 - *name*: This is the internal name of the field, used as the key when saving an entry.
 - *label*: This is a human-friendly version of the name.
 It usually gets displays on the entry edit page as the label for a form field.
 - *attributes*: This is javascript object with keys and values.
 Anything set here usually gets added to the input field as HTML attributes.
+- *defaultValue*: The default value to use for the field.
+Some fields don't support this option.
+- *placeHolder*: This is used as a placeholder attribute (if applicable.)

 If you're curious how a particular field will be rendered on the edit page, check out the `app/views/fields/` folder.
 The `type` value will map directly to a template in that directory.

+**Neat Trick**
+Some fields have an `option` attribute that allows the field to display a list of options.
+Because config values can be functions, you can use this field to display a dynamic list of items!

 #### Checkbox
+This renders out a single checkbox and label.
+When checked, the value of this field is set to the boolean _true_.
+Unchecked, and the value is set to the boolean _false_.

 #### Checkbox List
+This renders out a list of checkbox items.
+The value of this field is saved as a serialize array of the values for each checked item.
+This field type requires one additional key.

+- *options*: This is a javascript object.
+In this object, the key becomes the checkbox input value and the value is used as the label for the checkbox.

 #### Color
+Renders as `<input type="color">`

 #### Date
+Renders as `<input type="date">`

 #### Date Time
+This field renders as a two-part input, with both a `date` and `time` input field.

+#### Email
+Renders as `<input type="email">`

 #### File
+This field allows you to upload files into the entry's directory.
+You can limit the allowed files using an `accept` key in the `attributes` field.

+- *rename*: This can be a callback that takes one parameter, the upload object.
+It should return a valid filename.
+The full path for the file will be determined using the same rules as how an entry gets saved.
+- *multiple*: If set to true, this field will allow multiple file uploads.

 #### Hidden
+Renders as `<input type="hidden">`.
+Use the `defaultValue` key to specify the value for this field.
+Or, you may use a `value` key if you'd like to allow the field to change on the form.

 #### Markdown
+This displays a markdown editor field using [catdown](https://github.com/zuren/catdown).

+- *full*: If set to _true_, the markdown editor will display on the full width of the page.
+Otherwise, the editor will show a side-by-side view.

 #### Month
+Renders as `<input type="month">`

 #### Number
+Renders as `<input type="number">`

 #### Range
+Renders as `<input type="range">`

+- *min*: The minimum value allowed.
+- *max*: The maximum value allowed.
+- *step*: The increment to use for values.

 #### Select
+Displays a `<select>` dropdown.

+- *options*: This is a javascript object.
+In this object, the key becomes the option value value and the value is used as the option label.

 #### Switch
+This displays an on/off switch that works like a fancy checkbox.

+- *offState*: A javascript object
+- *onState*: A javascript object

+Both `offState` and `onState` are objects that can include both a `label` key and an `attributes` key.

 #### Telephone
+Renders as `<input type="tel">`

 #### Text
+Renders as `<input type="text">`

 #### Textarea
+Renders as `<textarea>`

 #### Time
+Renders as `<input type="time">`

 #### URL
+Renders as `<input type="url">`

 #### Week
+Renders as `<input type="week">`